RMS (band)

-RMS is an English jazz fusion band formed in 1982.
-It consists of three well known and acclaimed British session musicians.
+RMS is an English jazz fusion supergrpup formed in 1982.
+It consisted of three well known and acclaimed British session musicians.
 Guitarist, Ray Russell, bass player, Mo Foster and drummer Simon Phillips.

 As of mid-2007, RMS have started touring the UK.
-Due to his commitments with Toto, Simon Phillips has been replaced with Gary Husband.
+Due to his commitments with Toto, Simon Phillips has been replaced by Gary Husband.
 They have performed a few small shows in the south of England with further shows planned throughout the UK in 2008.